kaxonomy/kaxonomy/README.md

 ## Contact Me

-If you'd like to learn more about my experience or discuss your project needs, don't hesitate to reach out.
-You can [email](mailto:aaron@kaxon.dev) or connect with me on [LinkedIn](https://www.linkedin.com/in/aaronbotto/).
+If you'd like to learn more or discuss an opportunity, [email](mailto:aaron@kaxon.dev) or connect on [LinkedIn](https://www.linkedin.com/in/aaronbotto/).

 Thanks for visiting!